diem/dip/lips/lip-8.md

 Authorization allows the placing of holds on funds with the assurance that an amount up to the held amount can be captured at a later time.
 An example of this is for delayed fulfillment or pre-authorizing an expected amount to ensure that an amount can be charged after services are rendered.

-When an authorization happens, the sender VASP (buyer) agrees to the authorization request must lock the funds for the specified period.
+When an authorization happens, the sender VASP (buyer) who agrees to the authorization request must lock the funds for the specified period.
 That is - the buyer VASP guarantees that the funds will be available if later captured.

 Auth/capture is an extension of [PaymentCommand](https://lip.libra.org/lip-1/#paymentcommand-object).
 The extension happens primarily within the [PaymentActionObject](https://lip.libra.org/lip-1/#paymentactionobject) and the status changes within the [PaymentActor](https://lip.libra.org/lip-1/#paymentactorobject).